AlexLoar/macbook-setup/README.md

 # macOS Setup Script

-An automated script to set up a new MacBook with development tools and essential applications.
+An automated script to set up a new MacBook with development tools, essential applications, and useful configurations.

 ## 🚀 Quick Install